slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 # Game Logic In Rust

-This step implements the rules of the game in Rust as well.
+This step implements the rules of the game in Rust.

 Slint's general philosophy is that you implement the user interface in Slint and the business logic in your favorite programming language.